aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
  <sup>12</sup>&nbsp;And Mordekhai returned to the king’s gate.
-But Haman hasted to his house, mourning and having his head covered. <sup>13</sup>&nbsp;And Haman recounted unto Zeresh his wife and all his friends every thing that had befallen him.
-Then said his wise men and Zeresh his wife unto him: ‘If Mordekhai, before whom you have begun to fall, be of the seed of the Jews, you shall not prevail against him, but shall surely fall before him.’ <sup>14</sup>&nbsp;While they were yet talking with him, came the king’s chamberlains, and hastened to bring Haman unto the banquet that Esther had prepared.
+But Hâman hasted to his house, mourning and having his head covered. <sup>13</sup>&nbsp;And Hâman recounted unto Zeresh his wife and all his friends every thing that had befallen him.
+Then said his wise men and Zeresh his wife unto him: ‘If Mordekhai, before whom you have begun to fall, be of the seed of the Jews, you shall not prevail against him, but shall surely fall before him.’ <sup>14</sup>&nbsp;While they were yet talking with him, came the king’s chamberlains, and hastened to bring Hâman unto the banquet that Esther had prepared.
 </div></td></tr>